-Let me start by saying something right off the bat: If waking your teens up every morning for school brings you a feeling of blissful joy, satisfaction, meaning, and in no way feels like a burden, and every morning you’re met with gratefulness on behalf of your sleepy teens, then by all means, keep doing what works for you and your family.
+Let me start by saying something right off the bat: If waking your teens up every morning for school brings you a feeling of blissful joy, satisfaction, and meaning and in no way feels like a burden, and every morning you’re met with gratefulness on behalf of your sleepy teens, then, by all means, keep doing what works for you and your family.

 Are you eager for your kids to wake up on their own?

-It’s not uncommon for high school first bells to ring around 7:20 a.m, which means buses and car rides probably start around 6:40ish, meaning our sleepy teens need to be up and at ‘em long before the sun rises.
+It’s not uncommon for high school first bells to ring around 7:20 a.m., which means buses and car ride probably start around 6:40ish, meaning our sleepy teens need to be up and at ‘em long before the sun rises.
 And for those who finally went to sleep after midnight, this is ROUGH.

-Yes, teens are, in fact, VERY capable of waking up on their own, but if YOU continue to be their daily wake up call, why would they bother to learn how to?
+Yes, teens are very capable of waking up on their own, but if YOU continue to be their daily wake-up call, why would they bother to learn how to?
 Megan Devine, LCPC, therapist, and Empowering Parents life coach, says it best,

 As long as you take responsibility for getting your child out of bed, they will let you do it.Megan Devine, LCPC